 With the rise in technology and flexible working hours having led to the line between work and life becoming increasingly blurred, it is evident that 21st century work places are constantly evolving.
-Here, Rohit Sharma, Key Account Manager for the Leisure & Hospitality sector, looks at how the need for social, remote working spaces is shaping hotel lobby design.
+Here, we look at how the need for social, remote working spaces is shaping hotel lobby design.

 Our nine to five occupations – in the words of Dolly Parton – are no more.
 As a result, there has become a growing need for remote working spaces, with people moving away from the designated ‘confines’ of an office to the more social spaces of coffee shops, cafes and, increasingly, hotel lobbies.